-Usually, WSN are thought to be dynamic in terms of the current availability, i.e. they care about the potential removal and addition of sensor nodes.
+Usually, WSNs are thought to be dynamic in terms of the current availability, i.e. they care about the potential removal and addition of sensor nodes.
 Dynamics in terms of mobility is concerned in sensor/actuator networks.
-Basically, SANET consist of sensor networks that are enhanced by additional actuation facilities [3].
+Basically, SANETs consist of sensor networks that are enhanced by additional actuation facilities [3].
 In most application scenarios, mobile robot systems are used as actuation facilities [7].
 Nevertheless, we concentrate on general purpose actuation controlled by measures from corresponding sensor nodes.
 Therefore, the same network infrastructure is used for actuation control as well as for sensor data collection.

-There are many application scenarios for WSN and SANET.
+There are many application scenarios for WSNs and SANETs.
 The most popular examples include the service as first responders in emergency situations [8] and the supervision and control of challenging environments such as the monitoring of animals [9].

 Operation and control of such networks is one of the most challenging issues.
 Typically, a central control loop is employed consisting of the following actions: measurement, transmission to a base station, (external) analysis, transmission to the actuation devices, actuation.
-Besides the increased network load, severe delays might be generated.
+Besides the increased network load, severe delays might be introduced.
 Driven by the limited resources, mechanisms for network self-organization have been proposed for higher scalability.
-Most of these approaches focus on efficient communication in WSN, e.g. directed diffusion as a data-centric communication paradigm [10], and on stateless task allocation in SANET [11].
+Most of these approaches focus on efficient communication in WSNs, e.g. directed diffusion as a data-centric communication paradigm [10], and on stateless task allocation in SANETs [11].
+Similar issues have been addressed in the artificial intelligence domain.
+Agent-based systems have been developed that enable an efficient distributed control in uncertain environments [12].
 Nevertheless, there are still many unsolved issues such as predictability of an action, reliability of the communication, and boundaries for response times.

-In this paper, we present and discuss an approach for network-centric operation and control in WSN and SANET that prevents the necessity of the described control loop or reduces the loop to a few neighboring nodes within the network, respectively.
+In this paper, we present and discuss an approach for network-centric operation and control in WSNs and SANETs that prevents the necessity of the described control loop or reduces the loop to a few neighboring nodes within the network, respectively.
 Inspired by the information handling in cell biology, we have built a rule-based system that allows to achieve all decisions within the network itself.
 There is no external control required.
 Nevertheless, we propose to allow such external intelligence for the handling of unexpected situations.
 The adaptive rule system has the inherent property of being self-learning by inducing new rules that match previously unknown situations.
+Therefore, our method provides at least limited control in a system showing an emergent behavior.

-The network-centric control system allows to operate even

-in scenarios with the following challenging properties:
+The network-centric control system allows to operate even in scenarios with the following challenging properties:

-- Mobility of nodes commonly it is believed that sensor networks being stationary, nowadays, mobility is a mayor concern - Size of the network much larger than in a infrastructure networks - Density of deployment very high, application domain dependent - Energy constraints much more stringent that in fixed or cellular networks, in certain cases the recharging of the energy source is impossible
+- Mobility of nodes commonly it is believed that sensor networks being stationary, nowadays, mobility is a mayor concern - Size of the network much larger than in a infrastructure networks - Density of deployment very high, application domain dependent - Energy constraints much more stringent than in fixed or cellular networks, in certain cases the recharging of the energy source is impossible